microsoft/Managing-RBAC-in-Azure/README.md

 This phase reads in a **MasterConfig.json** file, retrieves the specified KeyVaults and their access policies, and writes the results to **YamlOutput.yml**.

 ## Running AccessPoliciesToYaml

+### Visual Studio
 1. Open the **Managing-RBAC-in-Azure.sln** file in Visual Studio.
 2. Hit CTRL-ALT-L to open the Solution Explorer.
 Right-click on **AccessPoliciesToYaml** and select **Properties**.
-Now click on the **Debug** tab and within **Application arguments**, define the file path of your local MasterConfig.json, followed by a space, the file path of your local YamlOutput.yml, followed by a space, and the path of the directory of which you want to write the Log.log file, followed by a space, and the file path of log4net.config.
+Now click on the **Debug** tab.
+3. Within **Application arguments**, define the file path of your local MasterConfig.json, followed by a space, and the path of the directory of which you want to write YamlOutput.yml and Log.log.

-***Example arguments:*** "../../../../Config/MasterConfig.json ../../../../Config/YamlOutput.yml ../../../../Config ../../../../AccessPoliciesToYaml/log4net.config".
-In this example, MasterConfig.json and YamlOutput.yml are located in the Config folder and Log.log is written to the Config folder.
+***Example arguments:*** "../../../../Config/MasterConfig.json ../../../../Config".
+In this example, MasterConfig.json is located in the Config folder, and YamlOutput.yml and Log.log are written to the Config folder.

+4. Within **Environment variables**, define 4 variables:
+	1. APP_NAME - this is the DisplayName of your AAD Application
+	2. AZURE_CLIENT_ID - this is the Application (client) Id of your AAD Application
+	3. AZURE_CLIENT_SECRET - this is the ClientKey of your AAD Application
+	4. AZURE_TENANT_ID - this is the tenantId of your associated Tenant
-3. Navigate back to the Solution Explorer.
+5. Navigate back to the Solution Explorer.
 Right-click on the **Managing-RBAC-in-Azure.sln** file, select **Properties**, select **Single Startup Object**, and choose **AccessPoliciesToYaml** from the dropdown.
 Click **OK**.
 Your project is now ready to run.

 ## Debugging
 **Log.log** contains timestamps and full debugging information.